A Saint Who Levels Up Through Necromancy

 I saw this message.

-Twenty-three years had passed, yet the overwhelming emotion he’d felt back then was still vivid in his mind.
+Twenty-three years had passed, and still the overwhelming emotion he’d felt back then stayed vivid in his mind.

 What happened to the watch?

-A large crack was etched into its surface.
-A fracture that hadn’t been there before the regression.
+A large crack was etched across its surface, a fracture that hadn’t been there before the regression.

 So there’s no second chance.